leahhuyghe/programming/README.md

 # programming
-Ruby, HTML &amp; CSS, Git

-This is a contribution file of personal projects and practice exercises in/on Sinatra, Ruby, Rails, HTML, CSS, Markdown, and more!
+This is a contribution file of personal projects and practice exercises in/on Sinatra, Ruby, Rails, HTML, CSS, JS, Markdown, and more!